-But it is surely true that the decision signals an important change in "the treatment of history in Establishment Clause cases."55 Rather than treat Marsh as a historically based exception to the doctrinal rules that govern most Establishment Clause cases, it treats Establishment Clause doctrine as a supplement.
+But it is surely true that the decision signals an important change in "the treatment of history in Establishment Clause cases."
+Rather than treat Marsh as a historically based exception to the doctrinal rules that govern most Establishment Clause cases, it treats Establishment Clause doctrine as a supplement.
 That doctrine enters in only where history runs out.
-Any public religious practice that is well settled in American history should need no further doctrinal justification.56
+Any public religious practice that is well settled in American history should need no further doctrinal justification.

 The likely target of this passage is a narrow set of governmental practices: those that are generally associated with American civil religion.
-Those practices have been the source of recent political and ju-
+Those practices have been the source of recent political and jurisprudential controversy, such as the litigation over the recitation in public schools of the Pledge of Allegiance.